-- Professor of political science and international relations at Purdue University and director of Peace Studies Program
+- Professor of political science and international relations at Purdue University

-In an April 2003 email, Targ called for concerted opposition to “U.S. imperialism,” making it clear that he viewed the United States specifically, and capitalism more broadly, as the greatest threats to international security: “We need to clarify the connections between U.S. capitalism, global conquest, and visions of empire … [W]e need to discover where multinational corporations and international financiers stand, whether the oil and/or military industries are driving the doctrine of preemption, and which, if any, sectors of the ruling class regard unilateralism, globalism, and militarism as a threat to global trade, production, investment and speculation.”
+In an April 2003 email, Targ called for concerted opposition to “U.S. imperialism,” making it clear that he viewed the United States specifically, and capitalism more broadly, as the greatest threats to international security: “We need to clarify the connections between U.S. capitalism, global conquest, and visions of empire.”
+Targ also condemned the American-led war against Iraq that year as a “grotesque,” “inhumane,” and “criminal” endeavor, on the theory that its real agenda was to advance the “U.S. drive toward global hegemony.”

 A 2003 video series organized by Targ's Peace Studies program, and orchestrated by Targ himself, included videos featuring speeches and appearances by such notables as Lynne Stewart, Ralph Nader, Dennis Kucinich, and Cornel West.

 In 2004 Targ wrote a review of Michael Moore’s Fahrenheit 9/11, in which he cheered the film's portrayal of the “brutal and bloodthirsty consciousness of young American fighting men and women at the outset of the [Iraq] war.”
 Moore's film, Targ added, had the potential to “help people understand that defeating [President] George Bush [at the polls] is a necessary but not sufficient condition to create a just society.”